 The problem, however, is that most users never make it to Point B—that promised land where they experience the value of your product.
 Why?
-Most often, we don’t know the desired outcome people are looking for, the reason they signed up to use your product.
+Most often, we don’t know the desired outcome people are looking for or the reason they signed up to use your product.

 By understanding the problems people were searching to solve (e.g. how to make a poster) and customizing the onboarding experience to help users solve them, Canva cut their time-to-value in half.